freddygv/trabblex/docker-containers/README.md

-Build docker containers with: `docker-compose build` Run docker containers locally with: `docker-compose up` Push docker containers to GCR with `docker-compose push`
+Build docker containers with: `docker-compose build` Run docker containers locally with: `docker-compose up` Push docker containers to GCR with `docker-compose push` Deploy to Google Container Clusters with `/.deploy.sh` Bring down services with `/.teardown.sh`